Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 17. Connect with the Web-1 VM using the ansible in Jump-Box-Provisioner using  `ssh admin@jump-box-ip`.
 Recap: May need:  `sudo apt install docker.io`, `sudo docker pull cyberxsecurity/ansible` and switch to root user `sudo su`, `docker run -ti cyberxsecurity/ansible:latest bash` or  `docker run -it cyberxsecurity/ansible /bin/bash` (as mentioned below)  and then `exit` to leave.
 Selecting bash opens terminal and give you an opportunity to create a key in the container

 17. Inside powershell of Web-1 VM type `docker images` and then `docker run -it cyberxsecurity/ansible /bin/bash` to create + open ansible along with powershell in the container after connecting to Web-1.
 This will change the prompt Notice that I used `run` here instead of `start` because run also installs the container in addition to running the container.
-I may have to pull it first, then this image will be installed by run (see 17)
+I may have to pull it first, then this image will be installed by run (see 17).
+Alternatively this can also be automatically done by

 18. Inside container powershell of Web-1 VM **new SSH key- Third** `ssh-keygen` and `cat .ssh/id_rsa.pub `, copy this key and then update it on Azure, afterwards you can test it with `ping ipaddress`